iamrootsh3ll/AnchorWatch/README.md

 ## Dependency

-It has no other dependency other than nmap.
+AnchorWatch has no dependency other than nmap.
 Download nmap for windows here: https://nmap.org/download.html

 ## Configuration